The Untold History of Women in Bourbon: A Guide

 The most formidable challenge was often the cultural expectation of what a woman should be.
 Society had rigid ideas about a woman’s place, and it was certainly not at the head of a distillery.
 Women in bourbon directly defied these stereotypes.
 Mary Dowling wasn’t just a distiller; she was a sharp businesswoman who ran a distillery empire from the 1870s all the way through Prohibition.
 By taking on roles of leadership, finance, and production, these women shattered the conventions of their time.
 They proved that skill and ambition have no gender, paving the way for future generations to see themselves in a world of whiskey.
 Their full story is one of resilience, which you can explore in the book, The Mother of Bourbon.

-The Industrial Shift: From Distillers to Support Roles
+Why Women Shifted from Distillers to Support Roles

 As the bourbon industry grew from small family stills into a major industrial force, the roles available within it began to change.
 The mechanization and scaling of production reshaped the workforce, and for women, this meant a significant pivot.
 While trailblazers like Mary Dowling were busy defying Prohibition and running their own operations, a broader trend saw women moving away from the still and into different, yet equally essential, support roles.